nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_qcr_2023.md

 * Implementing and administering University policy within the Faculty with respect to equitable access to education and workplace health and safety

 ### Selection Criteria
  * Completion of a doctoral qualification in engineering, computer science, or related discipline.
- * Experience in (or a willingness to take on) leadership of a research team within a high profile academic environment.
  * A well-formulated research agenda and the willingness or demonstrated capability to independently conduct high-quality research.
  * Demonstrated ability to publish research outcomes in top conferences or journals in robotics, computer vision, or machine learning.
  * Demonstrated knowledge and expertise in the foundations of robotics, computer vision, machine learning.
 Demonstrated proficiency in Python and experience with ROS, deep learning frameworks such as PyTorch, Linux.
+ * Excellent communiation skills.

 ### Type of Appointment
-This appointment will be offered on a fixed term, full-time basis for up to **two years** with a potential option for extension.
+This appointment will be offered on a fixed term, full-time basis for **12 months** with a potential option for extension.

 ### Remuneration and Benefits
-This Research Fellow position is classified as Academic Level B (LEVB) which has an annual remuneration of **$104,290 AUD to $123,858 AUD, plus 17% superannuation**.
+This Research Fellow position is classified as Academic Level B (LEVB) which has an annual salary of **$104,290 AUD to $123,858 AUD, plus 17% superannuation**.

 QUT is a high quality and flexible organisation that is proud of its excellent employment conditions which include but are not limited to:
  * Reduced working year scheme